Beat the price rise & place your booking deposit on a new Trayon Camper before Nov 5th, 2021! Reserve Your Trayon Here! –

 Upgrades & Modifications

-The great thing about the Ford range is that you can easily make aftermarket upgrades, all the usual suspects like Tyres, Suspension, Underbody rust protection or a custom aluminium Tray in the rear so you can mount toolboxes, canopies for campers like the Trayon Camper.
+The great thing about the Ford range is that you can easily make aftermarket upgrades: tyres, suspension, underbody rust protection, or a custom aluminium tray in the rear so you can mount toolboxes, canopies, or campers like the Trayon Camper.

-While in America, the only restrictions are the confines of your imagination.
-Australians are a little more confined by rules & regulations.
-Advice says you should also consider parts availability for everything from general maintenance (annually about $1600) to new bells and whistles you might want to add.
+While in America the only restrictions are the confines of your imagination, Australians are more confined by rules & regulations.
+You should also consider parts availability for everything from general maintenance (annually about $1,600-$2,000) to new upgrades you might want to add.
+It is important to seek advice on parts availability, rules, and regulations before making any modifications to ensure proper upgrades and compliance.

-There aren’t that many F-Truck importers, so the distance from the one you bought from may be a consideration for maintenance and warranty issues.
+There aren’t many F-Truck importers, so distance from your converter may be a consideration for maintenance and warranty issues.

 F250 Alternatives in Australia